I'm a GRAMMY® Award-winning Producer, Mix/Recording Engineer and Writer specialising in R&B, Soul, Rap, Hip Hop and Pop music.

 Q: Tell us about your studio setup.

-A: I have various places I work out of- the simplest being my laptop!
-I have a home studio setup in a treated room, with a more powerful workstation, a stack of plugins and an audio interface, as well as a control surface, a bunch of instruments (keyboards, drum machine and guitars) and microphones.
-Working at project studios usually gives me more access to more microphones and a dedicated live room- usually, as well as a console and some outboard gear.
+A: I have various places I work out of- but I am currently working primarily from my own studio in London.
+It's a great sounding room, with a powerful workstation, great interface and monitoring, a stack of plugins, as well as a bunch of toys (keyboards, drum machine and guitars) and microphones.
+Working at other studios usually gives me further access to microphones and a dedicated live room, as well as a console and some outboard gear.
 When I work at the big facilities, I pretty much have access to whatever I desire!
 Vintage microphones, outboard gear and, of course, the all important large format console!